 This learning journey highlights that the ‘Secure’ threshold represents the national expected standard in order for a student to progress from KS2 Level 4/Scaled Score 100 to GCSE Grade 5.

 Using this learning journey, each student is assigned aspirational target grades based on their prior attainment and their potential.
 The Purbeck School regularly tracks and monitors every student’s achievements in order to recognise success and instigate rewards, but also to implement relevant intervention, when necessary, should concerns come to light.
 Once a term, The Purbeck School will report home vital information regarding each student.

 In each year group, teachers regularly use formative assessment in their classrooms to identify strengths and gaps in learning.
 As required, they will intervene and address those gaps.
 Each teacher will track and monitor every student’s progress over the term.
 This is reported home in the form of a Progress statement.
 Judgements will balance different sources of evidence, e.g. classwork, bookwork, the results of any assignments or mock exams, any other records of student performance over the course of study, and not just one source.

 To support students develop in each subject, their teachers will assign one or two knowledge and skills descriptors as next steps that your child needs to work on.

 The attitude to learning and effort a student puts into their study in lessons and at home is crucial to long term success.
-Teachers will assess a students effort using one of four categories.
+Teachers will assess this using a Respect Aspiration Perseverance (RAP) score.
+These are the qualities that we aim for all students at The Purbeck School to achieve – these are the fundamental expectations within lessons and around the school.
+We will report home whether each student Always, Often, Sometimes or Rarely displays these qualities.